Peer Support Relationship

 How to befriend their peers

-Peer Support Leaders (PSLs), on the other hand, will go through specialised training to take on a leadership role in school and lead the peer support efforts.
-They will also be supported by the PSL teachers, the School Counsellor, Special Needs Officers and the Student Management Department.
+Befrienders and Peer Support Leaders (PSLs) will also be supported by the PSL teachers-in-charge, the School Counsellor, Special Needs Officers and the Student Management Department.

-In our efforts to provide a caring and supportive environment for our students, Palm View Primary School will leave no child behind.
+In our efforts to provide a caring and supportive environment for our students, Palm View Primary School values every student as a unique individual with intrinsic worth.

 Please view the videos below to find out more about Peer Support Relationships @ Palm View Primary: